mancunian-red-devil/OwlsCaseScheduler/README.md

 * Form inputs aren't completely validated.

 #### New features
-A wise old T-shirt once said
+A wise old T-shirt once said:
 > If at first you don't succeed, call it version 1.0

 * If there are simple changes which have consensus, I'll be happy to make them.